cognitedata/indsl/docs-source/source/contribute.rst

 1. For open source contributions, fork the `InDSL <https://github.com/cognitedata/indsl>`_ main repository on GitHub to your local environment.
-If you are a Cognite employee or this contribution is internal, you may clone the repository directly by switching out `yourusername` with `cognitedata`.
+If the contribution is internal, you may clone the repository directly.

 .. prompt:: bash $

-    git clone git@github.com:yourusername/indsl.git
+    git clone git@github.com:cognitedata/indsl.git
     cd indsl

 2. Install the project dependencies.